sgmurphy/wordpress-plugins/tutor/readme.txt

 31. Mobile Responsive: Highly responsive UI designed for quality user experience

 == Changelog ==

+= 2.6.2 - March 11, 2024

+New: APIs for enabling students to submit assignments (Pro)
+New: APIs allowing students to add courses to their wishlists (Pro)
+New: APIs enabling students to review and rate courses (Pro)
+Update: Some enhancements to improve the overall experience
+Fix: Strengthened security to prevent data loss

 = 2.6.1 - February 19, 2024